MarcLoupias/memo-dev/content/divers/divers-outil-veille-techno.md

 >   - the ["App" model is on the decline](https://www.b2bmarketing.net/en-gb/resources/news/mobile-app-usage-significant-decline)
 >   - technology and ecosystem is there now for ambitious SPA frontends
 >   - 3 major frameworks (Vue.js, React and Angular)
 >   - frontend can then compile it into native mobile apps
 >
 > - Backend Development
 >   - scale up and down on demand ([swarm](https://docs.docker.com/engine/swarm/))
 >   - [serverless](https://martinfowler.com/articles/serverless.html), or Function-as-a-Service (FaaS)
 >
 > - Language Choices
->   - Javascript nowadays is not merely a language, but the web application platform
+>   - JavaScript nowadays is not merely a language, but the web application platform
->   - plenty of languages to choose from, all of them transpiling to javascript at the end of the day
+>   - plenty of languages to choose from, all of them transpiling to JavaScript at the end of the day
->   - NoSQL document db are rising because they are just json-storage in the eyes of backend dev and it is a lot easier
->   to manage then LAMP stacks
+>   - NoSQL document db are rising because they are just json-storage in the eyes of backend dev and it is a lot easier to manage then LAMP stacks
 >
 > - The Future
 >   - a single team of node.js backend developers can satisfy all your backend needs
->   - still can’t fully believe it by myself (used to hate javascript, loving Elixir and Rust), but I must reiterate it
->   again: JS has won
+>   - still can’t fully believe it by myself (used to hate JavaScript, loving Elixir and Rust), but I must reiterate it again: JS has won

 ## forums